 But should you’re up for a problem, Post says it’s nice to have the flexibility to adapt to the nation you’re visiting.

-A fork needs to be held with the deal with of the fork resting within the palm of your hand with your index finger stopping earlier than the bridge of the fork, Hanson says.
+A fork ought to be held with the deal with of the fork resting within the palm of your hand with your index finger stopping earlier than the bridge of the fork, Hanson says.
 The knife is held with your index finger stopping the place the blade and deal with meet with the remainder of your fingers tucked across the deal with in your palm.

 “There’s nothing in our school system that teaches this to make it universal for us, and it really ends up being a household-by-household moment for people,” she says, referring to the principles of the desk.